Sonali958/RISC-V-FPGA-IP-Development-Internship/IP_PWM/Docs/IP_User_Guide.md

 10. Validation
 11. Known Limitations
 12. Future Improvements
+13. Related Documents

 ---

 # 1. Introduction

 The PWM (Pulse Width Modulation) IP is a reusable hardware peripheral designed for the VSDSquadron RISC-V SoC.
-It generates a configurable PWM waveform by varying the ratio of HIGH and LOW durations while maintaining a programmable period.
+It generates a programmable PWM waveform by varying the duty cycle while maintaining a configurable output period.

-The peripheral is memory mapped, allowing software running on the RISC-V processor to configure and control the PWM output through simple register accesses.
+The peripheral is fully memory-mapped, allowing software running on the RISC-V processor to configure PWM parameters through simple register accesses without modifying the hardware implementation.

-This IP has been designed with modularity, readability, and portability in mind, enabling straightforward integration into FPGA-based SoC designs.
+The IP is intended to be modular, reusable, and easy to integrate into FPGA-based System-on-Chip designs.

 ---